alexander-merz/viewsful/README.md

 # viewsful
 A collection of customizable standard web components built on top of Lit

+## View Components
+Clone this repository and run `npm run dev` to see the components in action.

 ## Installation

 You can start using `viewsful` web components simply by putting the following `script` into the `head` of your `html`: